 Training & Procedures

 Research indicates that proper training of agents in healthcare contact centers produces improved interactions and generates appropriate empathy towards patients.
-Reviewing recordings and issuing performance gradings in Quality Audit ensures that agents are meeting the organization’s requirements for increasing patient satisfaction and retention.
+Reviewing recordings and issuing performance gradings in Quality Assurance ensures that agents are meeting the organization’s requirements for increasing patient satisfaction and retention.

-In addition, Quality Audit can be employed to correct procedural errors and contribute to protocol changes that will improve interactions and outcomes, reducing costs and driving revenue.
+In addition, Quality Assurance can be employed to correct procedural errors and contribute to protocol changes that will improve interactions and outcomes, reducing costs and driving revenue.
 For example, a nurse has been told to instruct patients to hang up and call another department for specialized assistance, but the facility now has unified communications in which the nurse can advance-notify the other department by IM and directly transfer the call.
-This issue would be detected with Quality Audit, and updating the protocol to direct transfer would be the logical solution.
+This issue would be detected with Quality Assurance, and updating the protocol to direct transfer would be the logical solution.

 Compliance & Medical Records

 with medical records regulations is a complex process and continually under investigation.
-Recorded interactions and reports from Quality Audit can assist in showing compliance in some cases.
+Recorded interactions and reports from Quality Assurance can assist in showing compliance in some cases.
 For example, an associated interaction with an agent or nurse that shows correct procedures in communicating with a patient can prove compliance with medical record requirements.
-Similarly, Quality Audit can combine any number of interactions associated with the procedure in question, and these can be statistically analyzed for determining organizational compliance.
+Similarly, Quality Assurance can combine any number of interactions associated with the procedure in question, and these can be statistically analyzed for determining organizational compliance.
 Or, grouped records can be used to show an improvement trend for the compliance.

 With the plethora of regulations and compliance standards